The Hamilton Parrot Club is on an extended hiatus, no further meetings or events are scheduled at this time.

 We also strive to cooperate, promote and assist other parrot clubs, businesses and organizations that share our goals and attitudes.

 Our conservation efforts are focused on the Canadian Parrot Conference’s Pennies4Parrots campaign.
 The Canadian Parrot Conference supports conservation of our wild psittacines by raising funds with their Pennies4Parrots Challenge.
 The Hamilton Parrot Club joined this worthy cause in 2011 and invites club members and the public to donate their pennies and loose change at our monthly meetings or special events.

 Due to the fact that parrots live long lives, life situations change and parrots do not always make the best of pets we assist club members with rehoming and/or acquiring a ‘second hand’ bird.

-Only members may bring their bird(s) to a meeting, all healthy vet ( must have a "special interest" in avian/exotic medicine) checked parrots are welcome.
+Only members may bring their healthy bird(s) to a meeting, birds must have an avian health check by a pre approved vet.
 All birds must be approved by the Executive prior to attending a meeting.
-Please be sure wings are clipped or bird is caged or on a harness for its own safety and that of members and their birds.
+Please be sure wings are clipped or bird i s caged or on a harness for its own safety and that of members and their birds.
 You are responsible for cleaning up after your bird and for bringing your own supplies.
 Supplies should include a stand, water, food that does not include nuts as we are in a nut free facility, towel for emergency handling, hand sanitizer and paper towels or wet wipes.
 The Executive retains the right to remove or refuse a bird to a Hamilton Parrot Club meeting or event.